Impact on Business (GRI3-3)

 Strategy and Roadmap

-CKPower has implemented an Occupational Health and Safety Management System in compliance with laws pertaining to power plant operations in Thailand and Lao PDR, including labor laws, chemical management laws, fire prevention laws, and health and safety regulations.
-CKPower has established policies for workplace safety encompassing all activities, work areas, employees, and contractors, ensuring safety across the organization.
+CKPower has implemented an Occupational Health and Safety Management System in compliance with applicable laws, regulations, and standards relevant to power plant operations in Thailand and the Lao PDR.
+These include labor laws, chemical management regulations, fire prevention and suppression regulations, and occupational health and safety regulations.
+The system is designed to ensure safe, responsible, and internationally aligned operations.

 Quality of life and safety of employees